Main site navigation

 • Click to view this Print

 Leong Chuey Tock with children Poy and Joyce and an unidentified young man, c.
 1896 - c.
-1898, courtesy of Chinese Museum.
+1898, courtesy of Chinese Museum (Museum of Chinese Australian History).

 Details